 In the meantime, here are some tips to help you out:

 - Stretch your toes to keep the tendons as lengthened as you can.
 Avoid this if it’s too painful, but once those tendons shorten, it’s hard to reverse.

 - Try some toe separators when you’re at home.
 Yes, the cheap foam beauty salon tools that you use to keep your toes separated while manicuring.
 Using toe separators can help reduce the pain of curled toes.

 - Use toe cushions in your shoes when you’re out and about.
 Toe cushions are like little pillows for your toes that comfortably go inside your shoes and reduce the pain.

 - Get a pair of magnetic gel insoles.
-They helped stroke survivor James Pribish reduce his curled toes.
+A stroke survivor named James claimed that they helped reduce his curled toes.
+Since it’s a non-invasive treatment, why not give it a shot?
 You can also cut the gel insoles up to protect your toes from painfully rubbing around in your shoes.

 It’s possible that curled toes can go away on their own in time — a phenomenon known as spontaneous recovery.

 However, you can take an active role in your recovery by experimenting with these various treatments for curled toes (with your therapists approval, of course).

 And there you have it!
 These are the best ways to fix curled toes.